Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 We first evaluated the baseline performance of the proposed \ac{TCN} model on the NinaPro DB6 dataset to assess its ability to generalize across recording sessions.
 The network was trained to classify seven grasping gestures from multi-day \ac{EMG} recordings, with ten sessions available for each subject.
 Two evaluation schemes were considered: intra-session, where training and testing data belong to the same session, and inter-session, where testing is performed on unseen sessions to evaluate cross-day generalization.

-Fig.~\ref{fig:architecture}d reports the classification accuracy for both intra-session and inter-session evaluations based on the number of sessions used for training ($k \in {2,3,5,7}$).
-In the intra-session case, where training and testing samples belong to the same session, performance remains stable at approximately 80\% across all training configurations, indicating that the network reliably captures temporal patterns under stationary conditions.
-In the inter-session case, where the model is evaluated on entirely new sessions, accuracy initially drops to less than 60\%, reflecting the substantial domain shift caused by electrode repositioning and day-to-day physiological variability.
-As more sessions are included in training, inter-session performance progressively improves, demonstrating that exposure to multiple recording conditions enhances generalization to unseen data.
+Fig.~\ref{fig:architecture}d reports the error rates ($1-$accuracy) for both intra-session and inter-session evaluations as a function of the training iterations and the number of training sessions $k$ (shown by different colored lines), where we vary $k \in \{2,3,5,7\}$.
+With this protocol, the intra-session training and testing samples are drawn from the same sessions used for optimisation, and accuracy remains above $79\%$ across all values of $k$, ranging from $85.6\%$ when seven training sessions are used to $79.3\%$ when only two are available.
+This indicates that the network reliably captures temporal patterns under stationary conditions, even when trained across as few as two sessions.
+In the inter-session case, where the model is evaluated on entirely new sessions, accuracy drops to $56.7\%$ even in the most favourable case of seven training sessions, reflecting the substantial domain shift caused by electrode repositioning and day-to-day physiological variability.
+As more sessions are included in training, inter-session performance progressively improves, indicating that exposure to multiple recording conditions enhances generalisation to unseen data.
+However, even on the Ninapro DB6 dataset, which was explicitly collected to study inter-session variability and is, to our knowledge, the largest open-source \ac{EMG} dataset with repeated sessions, the drop in performance from intra-session to inter-session evaluation exceeds $20\%$, validating the necessity to focus on inter-session performance.